At Paraco, safety is a core value. Please keep these tips in mind to ensure your safety before, during, and after power outages.

 - Tune in on a battery-powered radio for instructions from local authorities.

 - Turn off all the lights and appliances on your property, keeping one light on to signal when the power has returned.
-This will reduce any type of power surge from occurring once the electricity returns.
+This will reduce power surges from occurring once the electricity returns.

-- If you have one, use a portable generator to keep food from spoiling, computers and other appliances working, and in some cases, life-supporting medical devices operating.
+- Use a portable generator to keep food from spoiling, computers and other appliances working, and in some cases, life-supporting medical devices operating.

 - Carefully evaluate the condition of all the structures on your property.
 If it is dark, use flashlights, not candles.
 Never check an appliance while standing in water.